 |

-For travelers up to 54 years of age on the application date ● Single Trip coverage cannot exceed amount of days permitted by your provincial/territorial GHIP.
-The Single Trip Plan can be used to top up other plans and can be purchased after departure from your home province. ● Annual multi-trip plans are available with 8 days, 16 days and 32 days per trip.
-Travelers 55 - 74 years of age on the application date can purchase Travel Leisure Plan without medical questionnaire : ● Single trip plan: for trips no longer than 25 days.
-This plan cannot top-up insurance polices with other insurance providers. ● Annual Multi-trip plans: an 8-day or a 16-day annual multi-trip emergency medical insurance plan for unlimited number of trips during one year.
+For travelers up to 59 years of age on the application date ● Single Trip coverage cannot exceed amount of days permitted by your provincial/territorial GHIP.
+The Single Trip Plan can be used to top up other plans and can be purchased after departure from your home province. ● Annual multi-trip plans are available with 4 days, 8 days, 16 days and 30 days per trip.
+Travelers 60 - 79 years of age on the application date can purchase Travel Leisure Plan without medical questionnaire : ● Single trip plan: for trips no longer than 90 days.
+This plan cannot top-up insurance polices with other insurance providers. ● Annual Multi-trip plans: a 4-day, 8-day, 16-day and 30-day per trip annual multi-trip emergency medical insurance plans for unlimited number of trips during one year.

-To be eligible for this insurance, you must meet the following conditions on your policy effective date: ● your are at least 15 days old and under age 75; and ● you are covered by the Government Health Insurance Plan (GHIP) of your Canadian province or territory of residence for the entire duration of your trip; and ● you are not travelling against the advice of a physician; and ● you have not used home oxygen within the last 12 months prior to date of application, and ● you have not been diagnosed with or received treatment for any of the following conditions: • terminal illness; or • aneurysm that has not been surgically repaired; or • metastatic cancer or cancer of the liver, pancreas or bone; or • organ transplant (heart, lung, liver, kidney); or • kidney failure requiring dialysis
+Eligibility(for all applicants) To be eligible for this insurance, you must meet the following conditions on your policy effective date: ● your are at least 15 days old and under age 80; and ● you are covered by the Government Health Insurance Plan (GHIP) of your Canadian province or territory of residence for the entire duration of your trip; and ● you are not travelling against the advice of a physician; or ● have not been diagnosed with a terminal illness; or ● have not been diagnosed with or received treatment for pancreatic cancer, liver cancer, bone cancer, or any type of cancer that has metastasized ( migrated to another organ from its original site); or ● have not been prescribed or used home oxygen in the last 12 months; or ● have not had a major organ transplant (heart, kidney, liver, lung), bone marrow or stem cell transplant; or ● have not received kidney dialysis treatment in the last 12 months; or ● have not been diagnosed with an aneurysm of 4 centimeters or more in either length or diameter, that has not been surgically repaired.

 * Change in medication means the medication dosage, frequency or type has been reduced, increased or stopped, and/or new medication(s) has/have been prescribed.
 Exceptions: the routine adjustment of Coumadin, warfarin or insulin (as long as they are not newly prescribed or stopped) to test your blood levels; and a change from a brand name medication to a generic brand medication of the same dosage